Bruno: Backpropagation Running Undersampled for Novel device Optimization: Discussion and conclusion

 \section{Discussion and conclusion}

-This work presents a method for training high-temporal neuron models that describe the physical accuracy behaviour of analogue hardware.
-The simulation of these models can exhibit instability when matching application time steps of $\approx$1\,ms. The proposed training method allows the implementation of standard techniques, such as \ac{bptt} in the training of the \ac{felif} model, thereby reducing the training time by an order of magnitude and overcoming problems associated with exploding gradients.
+This work presents a method for training non-linear, high-temporal neuron models derived from the physical mechanisms and behaviour of analogue hardware.
+Due to the physics-based nature, the simulation of these models can exhibit instability when matching application time steps of $\approx$1\,ms. The proposed training method is comparable to standard techniques, such as \ac{bptt}, in the training of the \ac{felif} model, thereby reducing the training time and memory consumption.
 The \ac{felif} neuron model was used to validate the training algorithm.
-The model was trained with and without \ac{bruno} on the Braille reading dataset, a dataset for benchmarking spatio-temporal patterns.
+The model was trained with and without \ac{bruno} on the \ac{jsb} dataset for music prediction and the Braille reading dataset, both datasets used for benchmarking spatio-temporal patterns.
 The results show that training with \ac{bruno} improves training time, memory requirements, and accuracy.
-Achieving a reduction of the 0.28\% of the peak memory usage for training long temporal sequences >1\,s.
+Achieving a reduction between 97-99\% of the peak memory usage and 50-60\% for reduction in training time, compared to \ac{bptt}.
 With an accuracy of $91.34\%\pm0.59$ on the braille dataset.
-In contrast, training with vanilla \ac{bptt} produces gradient optimisation problems that make it impossible to train the network.
+By contrast, training with \ac{bpttc} involves a trade-off in terms of computational cost, with increased training time and reduced memory usage.